Wall Street falls as tech drags; Fed meeting eyed

 A quarter point cut to bolster the amount of capital coursing through financial markets and support borrowing by ordinary Americans is fully priced in for Wednesday and it will be policymakers’ comments on what next that should define whether a rally since May continues.

-“The key question facing investors now is whether the Fed can get away with a small number of insurance cuts or whether it will be pushed towards a more fundamental loosening of policy,” Neil Shearing, group chief economist at Capital Economics, said in a note.
+“The key question facing investors now is whether the Fed can get away with a small number of insurance cuts or whether it will be pushed toward a more fundamental loosening of policy,” Neil Shearing, group chief economist at Capital Economics, said in a note.

 Among other stocks, Mylan NV (MYL.O) jumped 13.87% after it confirmed reports over the weekend that it was combining with Pfizer Inc’s (PFE.N) off-patent branded and generic established medicines business to form a new global player.